SuperBluestar/smart-contract_solidity/Readme.md

 null
 ```

-You should see some CPU activity and in the other geth console something like this.
+You should see some CPU activity and in the other geth console something like this:
 ```
 INFO Commit new mining work                   number=1 txs=0 uncles=0 elapsed=225.785µs
 INFO Generating DAG in progress               epoch=0 percentage=80 elapsed=2m4.249s